GuillaumePressiat/oracle_odbc_connection_template_for_R/README.md

 Not a package, just some tips to connect R, DBI and dplyr to an Oracle database with odbc::odbc

+See [here](https://guillaumepressiat.github.io/blog/2019/11/oraclyr) for full explanation.
+Most importantly: if your Oracle client is 32b, then use R 32b.

 Then you can use dplyr on oracle tables:

 ```r